-While the contribution of income from the Group's securities portfolio has been significant over recent years, such income may not be as large in coming years.
-In particular, the robust trading gains earned during the global financial crisis as a result of the high level of volatility in financial markets might not continue.
-In addition, the recent trend towards lower interest rates may result in lower nominal earnings on the Group's holdings of securities.
-As such, high levels of earnings from the Group's securities portfolio may not be sustainable in future periods.
-If the Group is unable to sustain its high levels of earnings from its securities portfolio, then this could have a material adverse effect on its business, financial condition and/or results of operations.
+While the contribution of income from the Group's securities portfolio has been significant over recent years, such income might not be as large in coming years.
+As securities in its portfolio are repaid, the Group might not be able to re-invest in assets with a comparable return.
+In addition, the robust trading gains earned during the global financial crisis as a result of the high level of volatility in financial markets might not continue.
+As such, the Group may experience declining levels of earnings from its securities portfolio.
+If the Group is unable to sustain its levels of earnings from its securities portfolio, then this could have a material adverse effect on its business, financial condition and/or results of operations.
+In addition, as the Group's investment portfolio is heavily concentrated in Turkish government securities, see also "Risks relating to Turkey - Government Default" above.